dirkakrid/container-tools/README.txt

 1. Description
 --------------

-  "[A Linux Container] is an operating-system-level virtualization environment for running multiple isolated Linux systems (containers) on a single Linux control host."
+  "[A Linux container] is an operating-system-level virtualization environment for running multiple isolated Linux systems (containers) on a single Linux control host."

     -- Wikipedia (https://en.wikipedia.org/wiki/LXC)

-container-tools provides the integration for Debian based Containers using systemd-nspawn.
+container-tools provides the integration for Debian based containers using systemd-nspawn.